Victorbs18/Domain_Generalization_Analysis/README.md

 ## Overview

+## Overview

-This repository reproduces the Colored MNIST IRM experiments and extends them along two original research directions:
+This repository reproduces the Colored MNIST IRM experiments and extends them along three original research directions:

 1. **Model selection methods** — does IRM's advantage hold under realistic (non-oracle) hyperparameter selection?
 2. **Number of environments** — how many training environments does IRM need, and does diversity matter more than quantity?
+3. **Distribution distance** — how does the distributional distance between train and test environments relate to OOD performance?

 ---